enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 * **Include references** in both statements to build ethos.
 The formatting is up to you and you can get away with space-saving measures here.
 * Focus on **your contributions and talk in first person** as much as you can.
 Walk the reviewer through your thought process.
 * **Use numbers and highlight impact**, not just intent.
 This shows your contributions to society in a way that's easily understood.
 * Be honest (duh) and write candidly.
 Use precise language and directly state what you did without too much embellishment or flowery language.
+The reviewers are scientists, not undergraduate admissions officers.
 Define all acronyms.

 #### Personal statement

 * To my knowledge, most people write chronologically.
-While this isn't a requirement, it probably makes the most sense as your educational trajectory probably matches your research impact.
+While this isn't a requirement, it probably makes the most sense as your educational trajectory probably tracks your research impact.
 * You want IM and BI to be pretty much a **50/50 split**.
 When they say both criteria are important, they mean it.
 * For IM: focus on the research.
 Don't discuss extracurriculars and other non-STEM stuff too much.
 Or at the very least highlight methods, skills, and results that could translate to the STEM research domain.
 Again, focus on your contributions, thought process, and impact.
 * For BI: Typically this means outreach, particularly for initiatives that increase diversity in STEM.
 These don't have to be directly tied to your research, but they should ideally have some ties to STEM.
 Try to work in as much as you can and BI should be *at least one full page*.